andersy005/blog/posts/2021/google-dynamic-dns-wildcard-subdomains.md

 ## Step 4: Verify that our changes have taken effect

-We can verify our changes in Linux by trying one or more of the following commands:
+We can verify our changes on a UNIX machine by trying one or more of the following commands:

 - `host dokku.example.com`
 - `dig dokku.example.com`